rexresearch.com

 microcontroller, 8048 or 8051 available from Intel Corporation.

-The timing for microprocessor 21 is provided by system clock 24 which
+The timing for microprocessor 21 is provided by system clock 24

-present invention, system clock 24 operates at a clock frequency of 8.0
+embodiment of the present invention, system clock 24 operates at a

-The operating program for microprocessor 21 is presented below in flow
+The operating program for microprocessor 21 is presented below in

-21 functions to control controllable electromagnetic energy generator
+microprocessor 21 functions to control controllable

-circuit 29 to produce a desired form of modulated low energy
+electromagnetic energy generator circuit 29 to produce a desired

-electromagnetic emission for application to a patient through probe 13.
+application to a patient through probe 13.

 Controllable generator circuit 29 includes modulation frequency